SAP/component-operator/README.md

 - `SsaMerge`: use a server-side-apply PATCH request to update the object; this corresponds to `kubectl apply --server-side --force-conflicts`
 - `SsaOverride` (which is the default behaviour if the update policy is not specified): same as `SsaMerge` and, in addition, claim all existing fields that have a field owner starting with prefix `kubectl` or `helm`; this reverts changes done by these field managers, respectively drops affected fields if not specified by the submitted intent and not owned by somebody else.

-The update policy can be overridden on a per-object level by setting annotation `component-operator.cs.sap.com/update-policy`.
+The update policy can be overridden on a per-object level by setting the annotation `component-operator.cs.sap.com/update-policy`.

 ### Delete policy